-Corn gluten meal is also about 10 percent nitrogen by weight, meaning 100 pounds of corn gluten contains 10 pounds of nitrogen.
+Corn gluten meal is a powdery byproduct of the corn milling process.
+Originally used as a supplement in hog feed, corn gluten has become a common organic alternative to chemically derived herbicides.
+It can be effective as a pre-emergent herbicide used to control crabgrass and other lawn weeds.
+It also has fertilizing properties.
+Corn gluten meal is about 10 percent nitrogen by weight, meaning 100 pounds of corn gluten contains 10 pounds of nitrogen.
 This organic source of nitrogen is slowly released over a three to four month period.

-How Does Corn Gluten Work?
+How Corn Gluten Works

 How Much Corn Gluten is Needed?

 Application rates vary by form: powder pelletized or granulated.
-The standard seems to be 20 pounds/1000 square feet.
+The standard application rate is 20 pounds of corn gluten per 1000 square feet of lawn.
 This rate also provides about 2 pounds of nitrogen per 1,000 square feet.

-Downside of Using Corn Gluten
+The Downside of Using Corn Gluten

 Corn gluten is costlier than conventional pre-emergent herbicides.
 Because multiple applications are often required, you could be handling hundreds or even thousands of pounds of the product, depending on the size of the yard.
 Sprayable, liquid forms of corn gluten can make applications easier, but they are still costly.

 Timing is critical for both organic and synthetic chemical pre-emergents.
 It's very important to remember that all pre-emergents, including corn gluten, will suppress all seeds, including grass and flower seeds.
 If you are using non-selective pre-emergents in the spring and summer, any lawn seeding should be done in the fall.